kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 ### Defining Constants

-We use constants to refer to important identifiers and values such as the version number of Kintone, different space IDs, kintone fields, etc.
+We use constants to refer to important identifiers and values, such as the version number of Kintone, different space IDs, kintone fields, etc.

 ```javascript
 const Kuc = Kucs['1.x.x'];